Ben-Kantor/bookmark/style.md

 ## Formatting and Whitespace

 Use double indentation (4 spaces) consistently throughout all code.
 Remove all trailing spaces and unnecessary punctuation.
-Maintain blank lines before and after brace sections for visual separation.

-Insert line gaps every six lines when indentation remains constant, and between distinct logical sections.
-This enhances code scanning and comprehension.
+Only include blank lines between codeblocks, or to split up sections of many statements in a row.

 Avoid nesting beyond three levels of indentation where possible to prevent complexity buildup.